pandamin8/httpanda/README.md

 If you are interested in this project and want to share your ideas you can discuss [here](https://github.com/pandamin8/httpanda/discussions).

-A contributing guide has not been made yet but feel free to contribute and [post issues](https://github.com/pandamin8/httpanda/issues) and give this hungry panda some fresh bamboo.
+A contributing guide has not been made yet but feel free to contribute, [post issues](https://github.com/pandamin8/httpanda/issues), and give this hungry panda some fresh bamboo.